Means tests for help with care costs – how they work

 National Insurance contributions go towards things like your State Pension but they don’t count towards the costs of social care.

-This type of care is managed by your local authority.
-That is why you have to apply directly to them if you need help with paying for long-term care.
+This type of care is managed by your local authority, so you have to apply directly to them if you need help with paying for long-term care.

 Your local authority (or Health and Social Care Trust in Northern Ireland) will first carry out a care needs assessment to find out what support you need.